Hamburger Menu IconMenu Close Icon

 Think of it as the brain’s way of organizing and understanding sensory input.
 When a baby feels the texture of a soft blanket, the receptors in their hand send signals to their brain.
 These signals are then interpreted and stored as tactile memories, so that your child can interpret this sensation in the future.

-And suddenly, the fact that your baby is going through the garbage makes a little more sense;
+And suddenly, the fact that your baby is going through the garbage makes a little more sense.
+She’s actually learning.

 Some children have sensory sensitivities, making them likely to shy away from these kinds of activities.
 For these children, engaging in sensory play can be more challenging, but it's all the more beneficial.